ska-telescope/mid-cbf-mcs/docs/src/guide/developer/code_design_notes.rst

 Another implication of parallelism in MCS is that multiple commands can be queued without regard for their results, or even for how long they take to run (at least until their results are needed), which solves the hacky updating-command-timeouts workaround.
 Instead, once queued, LRCs rely on change events to communicate their progress.
-A callback mechanism detects these events and keeps track of who is waiting on which results, which is not trivial as this queue opens the door for even further complexity; when a 'parent' LRC calls a 'child' command on one of its components that is also an LRC.
+The relevant devices' ``longRunningCommandResult`` attributes are subscribed to during component manager initialization, and a callback mechanism detects these events and keeps track of who is waiting on which results, which is not trivial as this queue opens the door for even further complexity; when a 'parent' LRC calls a 'child' command on one of its components that is also an LRC.
 To manage this confusing use case, mutexes (locks in python) are used to block commands from getting too far ahead of their components' LRC results by a) keeping track of how many LRCs remain in progress for a given client, and b) enforcing a final (much longer) timeout for LRCs, after which the client must give up and call the original command a failure.
 This mechanism is described next in more detail.

 Blocking Commands and Locks
 ----------------------------